Fig and Prosciutto Salad with Olives and Manchego

 - 4 ounces manchego cheese

-- 2 handfuls of wild arugula (rocket)
+- 2 handfuls of wild arugula rocket

-- ¼ cup marinated olives
+- ¼ cup marinated California Ripe Olives

-- 1 tablespoons fig balsamic vinegar (or other good quality balsamic)
+- 1 tablespoons fig balsamic vinegar or other good quality balsamic

 - 1 tablespoon olive oil